birkenfeld/tango-rs/README.md

 # tango-rs

 This library is a client for [Tango control system](http://tango-controls.org) servers.
-It uses the preexisting C bindings (included) and only wraps the functions provided by it in a Rustic interface.
+It uses the preexisting C bindings (included) and wraps the API functions provided by it in a Rustic interface.

-Covered major API calls:
+Device proxy API calls:

 * `command_inout`
 * `command_query`